 Understand the signs of COVID-19 so you can get medical help if you need it.
 The three key things to look for are fever, coughing, and shortness of breath.
 You already may have coughing and shortness of breath because of your COPD.

 COPD typically doesn’t give you a fever.
 If you run a temperature, about 100.4 F or above, along with other COVID-19 symptoms, call your doctor.

 COVID-19 or COPD?

 Though a fever could mean you have COVID-19, there’s no certain way to know whether your symptoms are a result of COVID-19, COPD, or some other infection.
 If you already have COPD, talk to your doctor if you notice any of the following:

 How to Protect Yourself

-If COVID-19 is spreading in your area, stay home as much as possible except for urgent medical appointments.
+Getting vaccinated against COVID-19 will help protect you.
+Also, if COVID-19 is spreading in your area, stay home as much as possible except for urgent medical appointments.
 You may have a COPD action plan that says you will start antibiotics or steroids when your symptoms flare.
 Ask whether you need to make any adjustments, especially if you live where SARS-CoV-2 is widespread.

 Like everyone else, be sure to wash your hands often and keep 6 feet away from other people.
 It also may be a good idea if you have COPD to: